Frequently asked questions

-Let me be perfectly clear here; offshore VAs are providing support to Australian businesses, but I absolutely do not see them as competition.
+Let me be perfectly clear here; offshore VAs are providing support to Australian and New Zealand businesses, but I absolutely do not see them as competition.

-Simply because we, as experienced admin professionals in the Aussie market, understand in great detail the business climate and culture, rules and regulations that are unique to our fair shores.
+Simply because we, as experienced admin professionals in the Aussie and NZ market, understand in great detail the business climate and culture, rules and regulations that are unique to our fair shores.

 We also speak the same language (generally with English as a first language), live in the same time zone, and can have a conversation with our client’s customers as if we were sitting in their office.